mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 This is cumbersome.

-Instead of that, we can imagine a prop in which we will _inject_ a custom animation **from user-lands** that will run seem-less-ly as part of the placeholder.
+Instead, we could imagine a prop in which we would _inject_ a custom animation **from user-lands** that will run seem-less-ly as part of the placeholder.

-And this is a very interesting idea because we're shifting the responsibility of creating animations **outside** the codebase meaning less problems for the maintainers and higher customization potential for the consumer:
+And this is a very interesting idea because we're shifting the responsibility of creating animations **outside the library's codebase** meaning less problems for maintainers and higher customization potential for the consumer:

 ```jsx
 import { Placeholder, PlaceholderLine, PlaceholderMedia } from "rn-placeholder";